List of fishes of Sweden: Pleuronectiformes (flatfish)

-The family of flatfish are common as food fish.
+The flatfish are common as food fish.

-Some notable specimens are the Turbot which is common both on Sweden's east and west coasts.
+Some notable specimens are the turbot which is common both on Sweden's east and west coasts.
 The Swedish catch was as much as 82 tonnes in the 1950s, but had decreased to 10–20 tonnes by the 1980s.

-The Plaice (Pleuronectes platessa) is one of Sweden's most important food fishes.
+The plaice (Pleuronectes platessa) is one of Sweden's most important food fishes.
 It is common around the shores on both the east and west coast.
 The catch in 1983 was 540 tonnes.

 The Atlantic halibut (Hippoglossus hippoglossus) was also once a major food fish, but overfishing in recent decades has endangered the population in Swedish waters.
-The fish was in Sweden eaten during the weekends when meat was prohibited, which explains the Swedish name "Helgeflundra", literally "Holy Flounder".
+The fish was eaten in Sweden during the weekends when meat was prohibited, which explains the Swedish name helgeflundra, literally "holy flounder".

 Scorpaeniformes

 The Scorpaeniformes are also known as mail-cheeked fishes due to their suborbital stay.
 Their head is armoured with bone plates.
 The families of this order are generally small, bottom living, and unsuited as food fish.
 As such, they lack commercial value.